 Bernal (Near Querétaro)

 Hike one of the most iconic scenes in all of Mexico by tackling a trek up Peña.
 It's a huge monolith mountain that towers over the colorful town of Bernal — I think it's one of the prettiest Magic Towns on this list.
 You can also test your hand at rock climbing or repelling if you'd rather.
-It's an adventurous place.
+It's an adventurous place, with stunning views and a bright and vibrant city center.

 And don't worry, all of the things to see and do in Bernal are in one place.